The History of Personal Mobility Devices

 - The evolution of the industrial and capitalist society

-- Due to lack of manpower, during the world wars and global conflicts even people with physical limitations were required in the factories and to intervene in governmental structures
+- Due to lack of manpower, during the world wars and global conflicts even people with physical limitations were required to work in factories and government instututions

 - Social movements